With Excel Online:

 If you find the tabs are taking up too much space, double-click a tab and the ribbon collapses to give you more room.

-Edit using the desktop app
+Edit in the desktop app

 Click Edit in Excel.